 Financial assets are measured at FVTPL unless they are measured at amortised cost or at FVTOCI on initial recognition.
 The transaction costs directly attributable to the acquisition of financial assets and liabilities at fair value through profit or loss are immediately recognized in the statement of profit and loss.

-(iv) Derecongnition
+(vi) Derecongnition

-The Company derecognises a financial asset when the rights to receive cash flows from the asset have expired or it transfers the right to receive the contractual cash flow on the financial assets in a transaction in which substantially all the risk and rewards of ownership of the financial asset are transferred
+The Company derecognises a financial asset when the rights to receive cash flows from the asset have expired or it transfers the right to receive the contractual cash flow on the financial assets in a transaction in which substantially all the risk and rewards of ownership of the financial asset are transferred.

 B) Financial Liabilities

-All financial liabilities are recognized at fair value and in case of loans, net of directly attributable cost.
-Fees of recurring nature are directly recognised in the Statement of Profit and Loss as finance cost.
-Financial liabilities are carried at amortized cost using the effective interest method.
+liabilities are carried at amortized cost using the effective interest method.
 For trade and other payables maturing within one year from the balance sheet date, the carrying amounts approximate fair value due to the short maturity of these instruments.

 Derecognition